 On Friday, May 15, participants in the first The World As It Could Be Is Within REACH program presented their culminating ceremony and received their certificates of completion.
-On hand were many community members, including elected officials and their representatives, […]
+On hand were many community members, including elected officials and their […]

 We’re pleased to share with you these art works from students at Katherine Delmar Burke School in San Francisco, who explore the UDHR and human rights issues as part of their studies.
 (See some earlier work from the school’s students here.) […]

 We were especially moved by this segment of Balboa High School’s annual human rights assembly in December, and wanted to share it with you.

 Brooklynn Forrest, one of the participants in The World As It Could Be Is Within REACH, talks about the program and the rite of passage ceremony coming up on May 15.